The Panagia Soumela Icon — Exile, Concealment, and Recovery

 The icon central to Pontic Greek Orthodox identity, attributed by tradition to St. Luke the Evangelist, was secretly buried by monks in 1923 at the time of the Lausanne population exchange and successfully recovered and transferred to Greece in 1931.

-In 1923, as the catastrophic Lausanne Convention mandated the forcible exchange of populations between Greece and Turkey, the monks of Soumela were compelled to abandon the monastery.
-Before departing, they buried the icon along with other sacred objects in the ruined Chapel of St. Barbara, approximately 10 km from the main monastery, concealing them from destruction.
+In 1923, as the Lausanne Convention mandated the exchange of populations between Greece and Turkey, the monks of Soumela abandoned the monastery.
+Before departing, they buried the icon along with other sacred objects in the ruined Chapel of St. Barbara, approximately 10 km from the main monastery.

 Eight years later, in 1931, Greek Prime Minister Eleftherios Venizelos — himself of Pontic origin — negotiated with Turkish Prime Minister Ismet Inonu for permission to retrieve the relics.
 Permission was granted, the monk Ambrosius recovered the objects from the chapel, and the icon was transported to Greece, where it was housed in Athens' Benaki Museum until 1951, when a new monastery built in Veria became its permanent home.